Writers’ Cafe

 What types of writers is Writers’ Cafe for?

-If you want to write, Writers’ Cafe is for you!
-It’s for novelists, short story writers, bloggers, freelance writers, poets, memoirists, academics, and anyone else who would like to write – or write more.
+Writers’ Cafe is primarily aimed at novelists and short story writers … but we also welcome bloggers, freelance writers, poets, memoirists, academics, and anyone else who would like to write – or write more.

 Do I need to use my legal name for Writers’ Cafe?